carlosluquec/CarlosLuqueC/README.md

-### Backend Developer
+### About Me

-Backend Developer with a foundation in Electronic Engineering, specializing in building scalable systems with **Java** and **Go**.
-Based in Bogotá, Colombia.
-I am focused on applying my skills to high-impact backend projects and am currently expanding my expertise with **GCP*.
+With a foundation in Electronic Engineering, I specialize in building scalable backend systems using **Java** and **Go**.
+Based in Bogotá, Colombia, I am focused on high-impact projects and am currently expanding my expertise with **Python**.

 Open to connecting and collaborating: [carlosluquej@outlook.com](mailto:carlosluquej@outlook.com)